 Which is about exactly how long I stayed there.

-After walking down the stairs that goes through a small cliff crevice I entered the beach that could be walked across in 2 minutes.
+After walking down the stairs that goes through a small cliff crevice I entered the beach.

-Everyone was just drinking and watching the surfers in the distance.
+Looked around and noticed everyone was just watching the surfers in the distance.

 I’ve never left a beach quicker in my life.

 This is the Padang Padang beach that you want if you’re looking to swim or relax.

 Most people know it as Thomas beach though.

 There’s food and drinks near the entrance, as well as many areas to relax.

 Near the Warungs you can rent beach beds with large umbrellas.